 Management activity Monitoring proposed Performance indicator Contingency action Report on effectiveness or breech Demarcation of Clearing Area and Extraction Area Pre-clearing 'Permit to Disturb' process to determine if fencing is installed correctly and in the right locations.
 Fence is in place and no vegetation clearing to occur beyond clearing limits.
 Where fence is damaged, fix to comply with this BMP.
-Where any clearing has been undertaken outside demarcated area active revegetation Results of internal reviews are filed and can be made available on request.
-Rectification of breech to be inspected by quarry manager and confirmation of
+Where any clearing has been undertaken outside demarcated area active revegetation must commence immediately.
+Results of internal reviews are filed and can be made available on request.
+Rectification of breech to be inspected by quarry manager and confirmation of effectiveness to be provided in a letter report.